Chemistry Department Research Award

-Undergraduate research is a valuable component of professional training in chemistry, biochemistry, and molecular biology.
-The Department encourages students to become involved in the undergraduate research enterprise through faculty and University support and recognition.
+Undergraduate research is a valuable component of professional training in chemistry, biochemistry, and molecular biology at Truman.
+The Chemistry Department encourages students to become involved in the undergraduate research enterprise through faculty and University support and recognition.
 The research award is intended to recognize seniors who have excelled in their undergraduate research experiences.
 Faculty may nominate students they feel deserve this special recognition.

 - The undergraduate researcher carried out creative research at the advanced level at Truman.
 This work may have been done as paid labor (through scholarship, work study, institutional or grant funds), as free labor, or as part of a research-for-credit course.
 A Truman faculty mentor must attest to the level of the work as being advanced beyond the junior level of undergraduate lab work and that the researcher contributed significantly to the work.